Second fatal crash on Weber Road this year

 A fatal accident involving a cyclist on Weber Road in Dannevirke is the second fatality on the road in five weeks.

-Emergency services were called to the Weber Road scene about 4.45 pm on Sunday.
+Emergency services were called to the Weber Road scene at about 4.45pm on Sunday.

 Police confirmed there had been a crash involving a bicycle and a vehicle.